 such that for every morphism in ,

-where is constant with respect to the argument , and the codomain version a commutative square of the form
+where is constant with respect to the argument .
+Similarly, if is constant, it yields the “codomain” version with a commutative square of the form

 when is constant with respect to the argument .

-and considering extranatural transformations from the constant (the terminal set) to .
+Then a dinatural transformation can be identified with an extranatural transformation from the constant (the terminal set) to .
 Such tricks support the counterargument that the extra generality of the traditional definition is largely spurious, and not particularly helpful in terms of comprehension.